IBM/teaching-your-monolith-to-dance/docs/runtime-modernization/README.md

 ### Deploy application

-1. In OpenShift console, from the panel on left-side, click on **Operators** and then  **Installed Operators**.
+1. In OpenShift console, from the left-panel, click on **Operators** > **Installed Operators**.

-1. From the `Project` drop down menu, select `apps`.
+1. Ensure that `apps` is selected from the `Project` drop-down list.
 1. You should see `Open Liberty Operator` on the list.
 From the `Provided APIs` column, click on `Open Liberty Application`.
 1. Click on `Create OpenLibertyApplication` button.
 1. Delete the default template.
-Copy and paste the above `OpenLibertyApplication` custom resource (CR)
+Copy and paste the above `OpenLibertyApplication` custom resource (CR).
-1. Under ENV variables, replace the 3 instances of `Enter_your_keycloak_route_url_here` with the Route URL of Keycloak in your cluster.
-Ensure that there isn't an extra `/` character before `/auth`
+1. Under `env` variables, replace the 3 instances of `ENTER_YOUR_ROUTER_HOSTNAME_HERE` (within the URLs) with the hostname of the router in your cluster.
+To get just the hostname, run command `oc get route -n keycloak -o yaml | grep Hostname | sed 's/^.*: //'` on web terminal and then copy the output value.
+The hostname is stored inside the route.
+Above command finds the line with hostname and retrieves its value.
 1. Click on `Create` button.
 1. Click on `cos` from the list.
 1. Navigate down to `Conditions` section and wait for `Reconciled` type to display `True` in Status column.
 This means Open Liberty Operator had processed the configurations you specified.
 1. Click on the `Resources` tab.
-The resources that the operator created will be listed: Deployment, Service and Route.
+The resources that the operator created will be listed: _Deployment_, _Service_ and _Route_.
 1. On the row with `Deployment` as `Kind`, click on `cos-was` to get to the Deployment.
 1. Click on `Pods` tab.
 1. Wait till the `Status` column displays _Running_ and `Readiness` column displays _Ready_.
 These indicate that the application within the container is running and is ready to handle traffic.
-1. From the left-panel, select `Networking` and then `Routes`
-1. Note that the URL, listed under the `Location` column, is in the familiar format _<application_name>-<application_namespace>.<OpenShift_cluster_url>_.
-Earlier, when we were setting up Keycloak, we could've predicted what the route URL would be based on that information.
-In the future, you can do that when setting up a Client for a different application, so you don't have to go back to Keycloak to complete configuration after application deployment.

-1. Right-click on the Route URL and copy link address.

 ### Complete Keycloak setup

+1. In OpenShift console, from the left-panel, select **Networking** > **Routes**.

+1. Ensure that `apps` is selected from the _Project_ drop-down list.
+Right-click on the Route URL and copy link address.

 1. Go back to Keycloak console.
+If you had closed the Keycloak tab then select `keycloak` from the _Project_ drop-down list and click on the route URL.

 1. Click on `Clients`.
 Click on _cos_app_ under `Client ID` column.

-1. Paste the route URL into `Valid Redirect URIs` field and add `*` at the end.
+1. Paste the route URL into `Valid Redirect URIs` field and add `*` at the end of the value.

 1. Enter `+` into `Web Origins` field.
 This is necessary to enable Cross-Origin Resource Sharing (CORS).